spdx/spdx-3-model/model/AI/Properties/limitations.md

 ## Summary

-Text field that captures the limitations of the AI software.
+Captures the limitations of the AI software.

 ## Description

-Field captures any limitations of the AI Package (or of the AI models present in the AI package) one wishes to note down.
-For instance, if the AI package cannot be used on datasets from certain demography.
-The limitations are expressed as free form text.
+Limitations captures limitations of the AI Package (or of the AI models present in the AI package), expressed as free form text.
+Note that this is not guaranteed to be exhaustive.
+For instance, a limitation might be that the AI package cannot be used on datasets from a certain demography.

 ## Metadata